As our name implies we are a benevolent fund whose main activity is to provide financial grants to British Citizens in need in Spain.

 What Happens Once We Receive Your Application

-Providing the application has come through the correct channels (see the section above on How To Apply For Help) it will be forwarded to The Case Support Sub Committee.
+Providing the application has come through the correct channels (please check the page Apply for a Grant for details) it will be forwarded to The Case Support Sub Committee.
 If not you will be referred to the relevant partner organisation and you will need to reapply for support via that organisation.

 The Case Support Sub Committee may request additional information or documents to support your application.
 Once all the required information and documents have been obtained you should receive a final decision on your application within two weeks.